Menu

 Contact

-There is no commercial support for this program nor are there any relationships between Division 39, APS, presenter, program content, research, grants or other funding sources that could reasonably be construed as conflicts of interest.
+There is no commercial support for this program nor are there any relationships between Division 39, APS, presenters, program content, research, grants or other funding sources that could reasonably be construed as conflicts of interest.
 During the program, the validity/utility of the content and risks/limitations of the approaches discussed will be addressed.

 Past Events